-Gentamicin Sulfate Veterinary, Betamethasone Valerate, USP and Clotrimazole, USP
+Gentamicin Sulfate, Betamethasone Valerate, USP and Clotrimazole, USP

 Otomax is a prescription medicine FDA approved for veterinary use in dogs.
-Otomax is available in 7.5gm, 15gm and 30gm tubes.
-Each gm contains gentamicin sulfate equivalent to 3mg gentamicin base, betamethasone valerate equivalent to 1mg betamethasone and clotrimazole 10mg.
+Otomax is available in 7.5 gm and 15 gm tubes and 15 gm, 30 gm, and 215 gm bottles.
+Each gm contains gentamicin sulfate equivalent to 3mg gentamicin base, betamethasone valerate equivalent to 1mg betamethasone and clotrimazole 10 mg.
 Prior to use the external ear should be cleaned and dried and excessive hair should be clipped from the treatment area.
-Otomax should not be used in pets with perforated ear drums.
+Otomax should not be used in pets with perforated eardrums.

-Do not use Otomax if the pet has a viral or fungal infection.
+Do not use Otomax if your pet has a viral or fungal infection.
 Tell your veterinarian if your pet is pregnant or lactating.

 Apply the missed dose as soon as you remember.
 However, if it is almost time for the next regularly scheduled dose, skip the missed dose and apply the next one as directed.
 Do not give a double dose of the medication.